DreamFXX/CodeReviews.Console.Phonebook/ReadMe.md

-﻿# Phonebook App by DreamFXX
+﻿# Phonebook Practice App

-## Phonebook Console App
+## Console Program to practice Entity Framework Core

 ### Important! - Start Configuration

 1. Before running this app, open the appsettings.json file in the root directory of the project.
 In case you dont know your connection string, use "localhost" as your server name and "PhoneGallery_Data" as your database name.
 App was created on .NET **9.0**

-3. Save the appsettings.json file and run the app.
+2. Save the appsettings.json file and run the app.

 ### Main functions of this app and their implementation